 Article 33 imposes a franchise tax on insurance companies.
-There are two components of the tax: (1) a tax based on the higher of four bases plus a tax on subsidiary capital; and (2) a tax based on gross direct premiums written on State-located risks or residents in the State.
+There are two components of the tax: (1) an income tax based on the higher of four bases plus a tax on subsidiary capital; and (2) a tax based on gross direct premiums written on State-located risks or residents in the State.
+Life insurance corporations are subject to both the income tax component and the premiums tax.
+Non-life insurance corporations are subject only to the tax on premiums.

-The first component of the tax is based on one of four alternative bases.
-An insurance corporation's tax liability for this component is based on the alternative that results in the largest tax, plus an additional 0.08 percent tax on subsidiary capital allocated to New York.
+The income tax component is based on one of four alternative bases.
+A life insurance corporation's tax liability for this component is based on the alternative that results in the largest tax, plus an additional 0.08 percent tax on subsidiary capital allocated to New York.
 The four bases are:

-- 7.5 percent of allocated entire net income; or - 1.6 mill on allocated business and investment capital; or - 9 percent of entire net income plus officers' salaries less specified deductions; or - A minimum tax of \$250.
+- 7.5 percent of allocated entire net income; or - 1.6 mill on allocated business and investment capital; or - 9 percent of entire net income plus officers' salaries less specified deductions; or - A fixed dollar minimum tax of \$250.

 The second component of the Article 33 tax is a tax on gross premiums, less return premiums thereon, written on risks located or resident in New York.
 The rate of the tax on premiums varies according to the type of insurance risk covered by a premium.
 However, accident and health premiums are taxed at different rates dependent on the type of insurer.
 A 0.7 percent tax rate applies to premiums received by corporations licensed as life and health insurers, including premiums on accident and health contracts.
-A 1.3 percent tax rate applies to premiums written by corporations licensed as property and casualty insurers.
-However, a 1.0 percent tax rate applies to premiums on accident and health contracts written by property and casualty insurers.
+A 2.0 percent tax rate applies to premiums written by corporations licensed as property and casualty insurers.
+However, a 1.75 percent tax rate applies to premiums on accident and health contracts written by property and casualty insurers.

-Corporations doing business within and without the State allocate entire net income, business and investment capital and entire net income plus officer's salaries bases to New York based on weighted ratios of premiums and wages, earned or paid in New York to those earned or paid everywhere.
+Life insurance corporations doing business within and without the State allocate entire net income, business and investment capital and entire net income plus officer's salaries bases to New York based on weighted ratios of premiums and wages, earned or paid in New York to those earned or paid everywhere.

-In computing the Article 33 tax, insurance corporations add the tax on gross premiums to the highest of the four alternative taxes.
-The total tax liability of the two components less Empire Zone (EZ) credits cannot exceed 2 percent of taxable premiums.
+In computing the Article 33 tax, life insurance corporations add the tax on gross premiums to the highest of the four alternative taxes.
+The total tax liability of the two components, less Empire Zone (EZ) credits, cannot be greater than 2 percent or less than 1.5 percent of taxable premiums.
 Taxpayers may then claim credits other than EZ credits against the total tax liability.
+The Article 33 tax for non-life insurance corporations is solely the tax on gross premiums, although a fixed dollar minimum tax of \$250 still applies.